Paper is for drawing, wrapping, wiping, absorbing, sketching, crumpling, covering, tearing, soaking up, writing, throwing away.

 Wherever possible, we reduce, reuse, regenerate, and recycle.

-To buy a DNJ piece, please have a look at our shop, or visit one of our stockists.
+To buy a DNJ piece, please have a look at our shop,

 Melbourne, Australia